Medical Work Experience

-Your medical electives will give you the option of selecting Kerala (South India) or Kolkata (East India) .
-Your placement will be in well renowned private hospitals under the supervision of experienced medical professionals.
+Your medical electives will be based in Kerala, South India .
+Your placement will be in well renowned large private hospitals under the supervision of experienced medical professionals.
 Medical students can choose several clinical areas to join where you can interact with professionals.In the past we have had several electives students in medical field such as Nursing, Paediatrics, Gynecology, Accident & Emergency, Dentistry, General Surgery, Pharmacy, and others.
 Please note that you must give us atleast 3 clinical area of your choice and not expect to work like you may do in your home country.
 Placements are strictly observational.

 Working hours at the placement vary from 3 to 5 hours and work schedules are defined by the hospital based on doctors availability.
 On your first day you will be completing formalities and getting a general orientation of the medical facilities and introductions to the teams.Volunteers should expect placements to be limited to observation based work as unless you are qualified in India you are legally not allowed to touch patients.
 Depending upon your display of knowledge and comfort level of patients you will be allowed to partake in non risky procedures.